UmmarFarooq14/Shell-Scripting-Journey/Shell/Day-03/text.md

 ----------------------
 	Environment variables are system-wide variables available for all processess and shells.

-To View the all Environment Variables:
+To View the all Environment Variables:-
 --------------------------------------
 command:
 --------